kubeshop/testkube-docs/docs/articles/ephemeral-environments.md

 discuss how Testkube can fit into your infrastructure.

 :::info
-The Testkube team is looking into adding true multi-agent support to Testkube Environments - let us know if you have any specific requirements in this regard so we can make sure to cover them also.
+The Testkube team is looking into adding true multi-agent support to Testkube Environments, let us know if you have any specific requirements in this regard so we can make sure to cover them also.
 :::